o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 All examples in JavaScript are written with ES6.
 To have a look the wrapper function for calling the foreign code, have a look at `/server/wrapper/codeWrapper.js`.

 __h2o__

-Sentitomo is using [h2o](https://www.h2o.ai/h2o/) to execute some machine learning tasks for sentiment analysis.
+SentiTomo is using [h2o](https://www.h2o.ai/h2o/) to execute some machine learning tasks for sentiment analysis.
 To do so it spawns a Java child process which is setting up a h2o server on port 54321.
 This second server is then used to execute some algorithms on it.
-It is gracefully shutdown when you terminate the Sentitomo process.
+It is gracefully shutdown when you terminate the SentiTomo process.

 *Important*:

-The R package version and the Java h20 server verison have to exactly match, if not the sentiment detection will not execute.
+The R package version and the Java h20 server verison have to exactly match, if they do not match the sentiment detection will not working.
 We use the h2o version **3.10.5.3**.

 If it is needed to have a look on the h2o server front end just visit [localhost:54321](localhost:54321).
-Then you can have a look at the different models we used for h2o.

 ##### R
 For integrating R with the server we were at first using a package called [r-script](https://github.com/joshkatz/r-script) package.
 It ships with a handy R function called `needs()`.
 This is basically a combination of `install()` and `require()`.
 This ensured that the different packages which are required by our scripts are installed and loaded in the correct way.
 Therefore every R file has to use `needs()` instead of `ìnstall.package("packageName")` and `require("package")/load("package")`.
 Also it is recommended to place all functions at the top of the R files.
 At the end of our project we faced some problems with the package so we decided to write our own implementation of calling R files, as mentioned in the introduction of `ML`.
-We followed the same approach as the `r-script` package did, included the `needs.R` file but simplified the process a little bit, so it could work with our application, To send data to the R process from and back to the Javascript we can call the R file from Javascript like the follwoing:
+We followed the same approach as the `r-script` package did and included the `needs.R` file but simplified the process a little bit, so it could work with our application.

-*JavaScript*
+To provide data to the R process and retrieve it from it we can execute the R file from Javascript with the following command:

+*In JavaScript*
 ```
 import { RShell } from './util/foreignCode'